-This blog post is the first in a two-part series on Amazon’s potential impact on the delivery of healthcare.
+This blog post was updated on Oct.
+21, 2019, to reflect current events.
+This post is the first in a two-part series on Amazon’s potential impact on the delivery of healthcare.
 Zachary Alexander co-wrote this blog post with Florent Moise.

 I was an early adopter of Amazon in 1998.
 Months after its launch in the U.K., I placed an order online, and a Calvin and Hobbes book magically arrived at my doorstep in Paris a few days later.
 It enabled a transaction that, until then, had seemed impossible.